SalusaSecondus/SalusaDyeMixer/README.md

 ## How to download and use

 There are a few ways to do this depending on how your computer is setup and how you want to manage things.
-In all cases you start by going to the [releases](https://github.com/SalusaSecondus/SalusaDyeMixer/releases) page of this repo.
+In all cases you start by going to the [latest release](https://github.com/SalusaSecondus/SalusaDyeMixer/releases/latest) page of this repo.

 ### You already have Java 11 (or newer) installed (universal)